December 18, 2019 |9 min read

 Your cat's impulse to climb the Christmas tree can cause the whole beautiful thing to come crashing down – especially if it has an unstable base.
 Not only will there be a big mess to clean up, but also your kitty and anyone nearby at the time could get seriously injured.

-Thankfully, there are things you can do to prevent this fun-ending scenario from happening.
+Thankfully, there are things you can do to make a cat proof tree and prevent this fun-ending scenario from happening.

 First, make sure your kitty is never alone with the Christmas tree.
 Place your tree in a space in your home that can be closed off from your curious cat, or give Fluffy her own room to nap in while you're away from the house.